Zerthick/SpongeConfigManager/README.md

 # Sponge Config Manager
 A config manager for sponge plugins.
 ### The Goal:
-Sponge Config Manager arouse from difficulties encountered on my various projects with properly configuring and updating default configurations.
+Sponge Config Manager arose from difficulties encountered on my various projects with properly configuring and updating default configurations.
 Sponge Config Manager is my attempt to simplify this processes by providing one convenient class to handle all my configuration needs.
 ### How it Works: